Phone lines and chat available Monday - Friday 9-6.

 - Can I order from outside of the UK?

 We ship worldwide.
-There is a shipping fee of £15 inside the EU, and £20 for outside the EU.
+There is a shipping fee of £15 for international orders below £75.
 Your order will be shipped with DHL express, and we will provide full tracking details.

 - Do I pay import duty charges if I live outside the EU?